Hyoscyamus niger: Psychoactive material

 Hyoscyamine, scopolamine, and other tropane alkaloids have been found in the foliage and seeds of the plant.
 The standard alkaloid content has been reported to be 0.03% to 0.28%.

 Its psychoactive and pharmacological effects are a result of these alkaloids exerting an anticholinergic mechanism of action which blocks the function of acetylcholine in the brain and antagonizes the muscarinic receptors.
 This results in an altered state of consciousness, hallucinogenic experiences, and typically, delirium.
 This mechanism of action is not only linked to dangerous effects and accidents, but dementia as well.
-Since toxicity/lethality is such a major concern with plants like henbane; many traditional preparations of henbane or other similar scopolamine-containing plants were designed to be applied transdermally, often in “magical ointments” by herbalists, witches and cunning folk.
+Since toxicity/lethality is such a major concern with plants like henbane, many traditional preparations of henbane or other similar scopolamine-containing plants were designed to be applied transdermally, often in "magical ointments" by herbalists, witches and cunning folk.
 The purpose of this was to absorb the primary and transdermally-active alkaloid scopolamine through the skin, thus eliminating the risk of the additional toxicity from atropine and hyoscyamine that is inevitably present with oral ingestion of the plant but not when used topically.

 Effects

 Henbane ingestion by humans is followed simultaneously by peripheral inhibition and central stimulation.
 Common effects of henbane ingestion include hallucinations, dilated pupils, narcosis, restlessness, and flushed skin.
 Less common effects are tachycardia, convulsions, vomiting, hypertension, hyperpyrexia, and ataxia.
 Initial effects typically last for three to four hours, while aftereffects may last up to three days.
-The side effects of henbane ingestion are dryness in the mouth, confusion, visual illusions, bizarre thoughts, locomotor and memory disturbances, and farsightedness, similar in style to those of other tropane-based deliriants such as plants of the New World genus datura.
+The side effects of henbane ingestion are dryness in the mouth, confusion, visual illusions, bizarre thoughts, locomotor and memory disturbances, and farsightedness, similar in style to those of other tropane-based deliriants, such as plants of the New World genus datura.
 As a result of this distinct chemical and pharmacological profile, overdoses can result not only in delirium, but also severe anticholinergic syndrome, coma, respiratory paralysis, and death.
 Low and average dosages have inebriating and aphrodisiac effects.

 In his book How Do Witches Fly?, Alexander Kuklin refers to an experience of black henbane had by German scientist Michael Schenck.
-Schenck recollected his experience:
+Schenck recalled his experience:

 Schenck's pulse became rapid and he experienced a further increase in the hallucinogenic effects of the plant:

 Misidentification

 Celebrity chef Antony Worrall Thompson accidentally recommended henbane as a "tasty addition to salads" in the August 2008 issue of Healthy and Organic Living magazine.

 The publication promptly warned subscribers against consuming the "very toxic" plant upon discovery of the error, and Thompson admitted to confusing it with fat hen, a member of the spinach family.